juzoff/Credit-Score-Classification-Dataset-Project-Multiclass/README.md

   - Numeric vs. Numeric: Pearson Correlation Coefficient.
   - Categorical vs. Categorical: Phi Coefficient/Cramér’s V, supported by contingency tables.
 - Exported a comprehensive correlation analysis report via a csv file, including p-values, significance, and interpretations, to assist in attribute selection.
+- In a separate R file (*Balancing Class Attribute.Rmd*), analyzed the distribution of the class attribute to identify imbalances.
+  - The dataset showed a significant imbalance in the distribution of credit score classes.
+Specifically, the "Good" class had the lowest representation with 17,828 instances, while the "Poor" and "Standard" classes had much higher counts of 28,998 and 53,174 instances, respectively.
+This imbalance could lead to biased model predictions, where the model might perform well on the majority classes ("Poor" and "Standard") but struggle to accurately predict the minority class ("Good").
+  - To address this, I applied undersampling, a technique where I reduced the number of instances in the overrepresented classes ("Poor" and "Standard") to match the count of the underrepresented "Good" class.
+After undersampling, all three classes had an equal count of 17,828 instances.
+This balanced dataset ensured that the model had an equal opportunity to learn patterns from each class, leading to fairer and more generalized predictions across all credit score categories.

 ## All Attributes Model Development (Using SAS):
 ### > FILE: